This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Desert Quiver Camp

-• Mid-range self catering accommodation located near Sossusvlei (Sand Dunes)
+• Mid-range self catering accommodation located less than 1hr drive from Sossusvlei (Sand Dunes)

 Meals & Drinks: